M3RICK/GLaDOS/docs/mdbook/src/compiler/overview.md

 # Compilation Overview

+> **WARNING**: This page is still being completed.
+Some of the information is false and filled with temporary dummy information.

 GLaDOS is a compiled language that transforms source code through multiple stages to produce executable bytecode.
 This page provides a high-level overview of the compilation pipeline.

 ## Compilation Pipeline